 Nowadays I am a collector of the Star Wars Black Series, but have found myself recently drawn back into Vintage collecting - but with the knowledge that is pretty unlikely, I have the resources to pull together a full set.
 At an Antiques Centre this year I then realized that while there are very expensive and sought-after Kenner figures, there are also many of these 40-year-old figures still in the wild, particularly the 'beaters' and more common characters.

-And so I kicked off my Star Wars Vintage Rescue challenge, a way to expand my limited collection with figures that I find on my trips around the UK - allowing each purchase to also represent a memory of an event I have attended or a store I've visited.
+And so I kicked off my Star Wars Vintage Rescue challenge, a way to expand my limited collection with figures that I find on my trips around the UK - allowing each purchase also to represent a memory of an event I have attended or a store I've visited.

 September 2024